Martin Retov: 2014–2015

 Before the 2014–15 season, new coach Bo Henriksen decided to appoint Janus Drachmann captain, while Retov acknowledged that he would take a step back and play less, now being 34 years old.
 In October 2014, Retov suffered cartilage injury in his thighbone which meant that he would be sidelined for at least six months.
 Due to the severity of the injury, Retov stated in November 2014 that he was considering retiring from professional football.
 He, however, made his return in the spring, ending the season with 18 appearances in which he scored no goals.

 Following the season, in which Horsens only reached a disappointing mid-table finish, Retov was released after having lost his place as a starter for the team.
 He effectively retired as a professional player on 6 August 2015, citing a desire to begin coaching.

 International career

 Retov was called up for the Denmark under-21 national team in 2001, which he represented in three matches, coming on as a substitute in all three games.

-He debuted for the senior team on 28 April 2004 in an friendly against Scotland, coming on as a late substitute for then Brøndby-teammate Morten Wieghorst as Denmark won 1-0.
+He debuted for the senior team on 28 April 2004 in a friendly against Scotland, coming on as a late substitute for then Brøndby-teammate Morten Wieghorst as Denmark won 1-0.